• Home |

 Why We Chose It

-The Federal Game Load Upland #7-1/2 is an excellent choice for do-all upland game load that won’t break your budget.
-These 20 gauge shells produced a nice, tight pattern in our hands and were extremely effective against quail, dove, and any other upland game that dare cross our path.
+Federal Game Load Upland #7-1/2 shot is an excellent choice for hunting upland game that won’t break your budget.
+These 20 Gauge shells produce a nice, tight pattern and are extremely effective on quail, dove, and any other birds you manage to track down.

-Packed into a nice, compact 2 ¾” shell length, Federal Game Loads had slightly less recoil than other offerings from Federal like their Vital-Shok, Power Shok, Hevi-Shot, and Top Gun.
-These game loads also proved to be a great option for sporting clays, as we had a great afternoon exploding clay pigeons with them.
+Federal's 2-3/4" game loads have slightly less recoil than their other offerings, including Vital-Shok, Power-Shok, Hevi-Shot, and even Top Gun.
+These game loads have also proven themselves to be a great option for sporting clays.
+The Ammo.com team had a great afternoon exploding clay pigeons with them.

 The only downside to these game loads is that they are loaded with lead shot, which is prohibited in some areas.
-However, Federal has steel shot Game Loads if you need them, but for the price you simply cannot beat the classic #7-1/2 lead shot payload Federal offers.
+Federal does offer steel game loads if you need them, you can't beat the traditional #7-1/2 shot load's price tag.

 Parting Shots

-There are a ton of great options out there for 20 Gauge ammo, and hopefully, we’ve given you a good idea of what’s available and where to start your search.
+There are a ton of great options out there for 20 Gauge ammo.
+Hopefully we’ve given you a good idea of what’s available and where to start your search.

-Anyone going after larger game birds might be interested in Remington Premier TSS while anyone looking for a low-recoil self-defense option should check out the Winchester Defender line.
-Budget-wise, it’s hard to beat good old Winchester Super-X in either birdshot or buckshot loads.
+Anyone going after larger game birds might be interested in Remington Premier TSS, whereas anyone looking for a low-recoil self-defense option should check out the Winchester Defender line.
+Budget-wise, it’s hard to beat good old Winchester Super-X in either birdshot or buckshot.

-And of course, there are other great options out there that we haven’t covered here, so be sure to check out our full range of 20 Gauge ammo to see if there’s something else that might be better suited to your specific needs.
+There are other great options out there that we haven’t covered here.
+Be sure to check out our full range of 20 Gauge ammo to see if there’s something else that might be better suited to your specific needs.

 20 Gauge Ammo Buyer’s Guide

-Congratulations on your new 20 gauge shotgun!
-I promise you are going to fall in love with this scatter gun as all the different varieties of 20 gauge ammo offer a ton of versatility without the punishing recoil of a 12 gauge.
+Congratulations on your new 20 Gauge shotgun!
+I promise you are going to fall in love with this scatter gun, as all the different varieties of 20 Bauge ammo offer a ton of versatility without the punishing recoil of a 12 gGauge.

-No matter if you got a classic pump action like a Mossberg 500 or beautiful Benelli 828 Over/Under, we can help you pick the best shotgun loads for your new, favorite 20 gauge.
+It doesn't matter if you got a classic pump-action like a Mossberg 500 or a beautiful Benelli 828 U over/under.
+We can help you pick the best ammo for your favorite new 20 Gauge shotgun!

 Below is our Buyer’s Guide to help you understand how to pick the right shotgun ammo for your new 20 gauge.